 Ten Second Review

 The Subaru XV is a smart-looking crossover vehicle that offers the best all-wheel drive system in its class and some charismatic engines.
-Recent changes to pricing and upgrades to safety and refinement now make it one of the more affordable choices in its sector, but it might just be the most capable and secure when the weather turns really nasty.
+Recent changes to pricing and upgrades to safety and refinement now make it one of the more affordable choices in its sector and it remains one of the most capable and secure options when the weather turns really nasty.